dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 The resource classes are the primary entities of the data model.
 They are the actual objects/terms inside our terminology space.
 A resource class is a template for the representation of a real object that is represented in the DaSCH database.
 A resource class defines properties (aka _data fields_).
-For each of these properties a data type as well as the cardinality have to defined.
+For each of these properties a data type as well as the cardinality have to be defined.

 A resource needs to have the following fields: